minnojs/minnojs-blog/_posts/2020-03-05-qualtrics-iat.md

 The script that we created for building IATs is an extension, implemented as a function that creates an IAT from a few arguments (i.e., parameters) that the researcher defines.
 You can read more about the basic idea of using extensions in Minno on [this page](https://github.com/baranan/minno-tasks/blob/master/implicitmeasures.md).

 ### Into Qualtrics
-To run an IAT on your Qualtrics study, I followed the guide from an earlier [post](https://minnojs.github.io/minnojs-blog/qualtrics/).
+To run an IAT on Qualtrics study, I followed the guide from an earlier [post](https://minnojs.github.io/minnojs-blog/qualtrics/).
 The IAT will run from a single question in your survey, separated from any other question by a Page Break, like this:
 ![Qualtrics image](../images/quiat1.png)